-If you want to close your Outlook email account but don’t know where to start, you will find everything you need in this article.
+If you want to delete your Outlook email account but don't know where to start, you will find everything you need in this article.
 Using our easy-to-follow instructions, you will be able to delete your account permanently without losing the old emails.

 But before we begin, we should explain what we'll be referring to as "Outlook" in this article.